devbr/tools/README.md

 ## In this package:

-* AES - class for encode/encode with AES up to 256 bits
+* AES - class for encode/decode with AES up to 256 bits

 * Can - encode/decode a &copy;CAN code

-* App - series of functions for your application (see more on file)

 <b>TODO:</b> In the future this will be the core of the application with the "devbr/website".